-- Strawberry or raspberry jam.
-I prefer eating a jam that has less sugar (I find normal jams too sweet) and I love eating it together with a tablespoon of cottage cheese.
-The sweet and savoury flavours go together very well (cottage cheese contains lactose, but is low FODMAP in a small serving)
+- Strawberry or blueberry jam.
+I prefer eating a jam with less sugar (I find normal jams too sweet) and I love eating it with a tablespoon of cottage cheese.
+The sweet and savory flavours go together very well (cottage cheese contains lactose, but is low FODMAP in a small serving)

 - Homemade strawberry chia jam

 - Dark chocolate sprinkles (yup, this is a weird Dutch habit, sandwiches with butter and chocolate sprinkles.
-Not healthy, but soo good now and then, especially when you combine it with peanut butter).
+Not healthy, but so good now and then, especially when you combine it with peanut butter).